ElhamAbbasian/GeneTUKit-Pipeline/documentation/ReadMe.rst

     - python annotate_abstracts.py -i downloaded_abstracts

-- The script takes the path to the downloaded pseudo XML texts specified by the parameter "-i" and the list of synonym-UniProt-ID pairs saved in the dictionary save.p from the last step.
-The tagged abstract titles and texts are saved tab-separated in a CSV file named annotated_abstracts.csv, each row a new PubMed-ID (without pseudo XML tags).
+- The script takes the path to the downloaded pseudo XML texts specified by the parameter "-i" and the list of synonym-UniProt ID pairs saved in the dictionary save.p from the last step.
+The tagged abstract titles and texts are saved tab-separated in a CSV file named annotated_abstracts.csv, each row a new PubMed ID (without pseudo XML tags).

 - All abstract texts and titlse are separately searched for each synonym.
 The implementation takes care for nested tags in a way that it only highlights the longest matching synonym (function remove_nested_tagging()).